 If we waive any rights available to us under these terms and conditions on one occasion, this does not mean that those rights will automatically be waived on any other occasion.
 Similarly, the failure of us to enforce any provision of these terms and conditions at any time does not deem, nor is it to be taken as constituting, a waiver of our rights to enforce those provisions.

 If any of these terms and conditions are held to be invalid, unenforceable or illegal for any reason, the remaining terms and conditions shall nevertheless continue in full force.

-We are committed to complying with the National Privacy Principles as set out in the Privacy Act 1988 (Cth).
+We are committed to complying with the Australian Privacy Principles as set out in the Privacy Act 1988 (Cth).